Why GIF Compression Matters

 When smart compression works best

-Smart compression delivers excellent results for animated memes, reaction GIFs, UI animations, loading spinners, and screen recordings.
-For brand logos that require exact color matching, consider keeping the original file for print use while using the compressed version for web.
+Smart compression is a practical default for animated memes, reaction GIFs, UI animations, loading spinners, and short screen recordings.
+For brand logos that require exact color matching, keep the original file and review the compressed output before publishing.

 Frame and Metadata Optimization